joshuachuaaa/Neural-Network/README.md

 2. Removed getActiveNeurons() & Added boolActiveNeurons - Array of 1 and 0s (1 if activated)
 3. Simplified and Fixed backProp logic
 4. Added Logic in Layer to store booleanActiveNeurons for easier backProp
+5. Updated boolActiveNeuron & activatedNeurons to be np matrices & Added Utils.py

 # Update Log 5 - 01 December 2025
 1. removed ReLU.py - Moved class to Activation.py